What is Scrum of Scrums?

 If different teams – possibly even at different locations – are working on the development of a joint solution, dependencies between the teams should ideally be reduced.
 For this we recommend

-• to fill each team cross-functionally, so that the tasks set in the team can be solved as independently as possible.
+- to staff each team cross-functionally so that the tasks assigned to the team can be solved as autonomously as possible.

-To describe user stories according to the INVEST principle, so that each story can be realised independently of other stories.
+- Describe user stories according to the INVEST principle so that each story can be realised independently of other stories.

-• to cut user stories in such a way that all layers of the architecture are taken into account, so that implemented functions can also be potentially available.
-Here, user story mapping is a good method.
+- Cutting user stories in such a way that all layers of the architecture are taken into account so that realised functions can also potentially be delivered.
+User story mapping is a good method here.

-• to use an user story mapping as method to consistently maintain the product backlog so that the distribution of backlog items to the individual teams can take place quickly and in a structured manner.
+- Maintain the product backlog consistently so that the distribution of backlog items to the individual teams can take place quickly and in a structured manner.

 Advantages of Scrum of Scrums